signalfx/puppet_install_collectd/README.md

 ## Overview

-The install_collectd module installs collectd from SignalFx repositories on your system and keeps it up-to-date.
+The install_collectd module installs the latest build of collectd from [SignalFx](http://signalfx.com) and keeps it up-to-date.

 This is one of three modules provided by SignalFx for managing collectd.
 See [Module Description](#module-description).

 ## Module Description

 Collectd is a system statistics collection daemon.
-This module pulls the Debian or RPM package of collectd as appropriate from SignalFx repositories, and installs collectd on your system.
+This module pulls SignalFx's latest Debian or RPM package of collectd as appropriate for your system, and uses it to install collectd.
 Debian packages are pulled from signalfx/collectd-release PPA.
 RPM packages are pulled from SignalFx's Amazon S3 bucket.

 This is one of three modules provided by SignalFx for managing collectd.